Open-CAS/standalone-linux-io-tracer/README.md

 The events declaration file can be found [here](https://github.com/Open-CAS/open-cas-telemetry-framework/blob/master/source/octf/trace/iotrace_event.h).

-The userspace part of the Standalone Linux IO Tracer reads the entries from the circular buffer and translates them into Google Protocol Buffer format (see example below), for easier portability.
+The userspace part of the Standalone Linux IO Tracer reads the entries from the perf buffer and translates them into Google Protocol Buffer format (see example below), for easier portability.
 The data is then serialized in trace files in a per CPU basis (e.g. octf.trace.0).

 ```protobuf